sdesabbata/granolarr/docs/lectures/bookdown/113_L_Functions.md

 In R, variables have a **hierarchical** scope:

-- a variable defined in a script can be used referred to from within a definition of a function in the same scrip
+- a variable defined in a script can be used referred to from within a definition of a function in the same script
 - a variable defined within a definition of a function will **not** be referable from outside the definition
 - scope does **not** apply to `if` or loop constructs